What are investment funds?

 The European long-term investment funds (ELTIF) regulation covers funds that focus on investing in various types of alternative asset classes such as infrastructure, small and medium sized enterprises and real assets.

-Proposal on money market funds
+Regulation on money market funds

 Retail investment products